Hoaihx123/Build-mini-Database/README.md

 # Build a mini DBMS
-A simple DBMS written in C on Ubuntu with a B+ tree implementation
+A simple DBMS written in C on Ubuntu with a B+ tree implementation.

 ## Purpose

 - Basic understanding of how databases work on hard drives.
-- Understand search algorithms using database indexes on metadata
+- Understand search algorithms using database indexes on metadata.

 ## Description